spencer-shadley/completed-class/02-lesson-plans/full-time/02-Week/01-Day/01-Day-LessonPlan.md

     * Create a website (from scratch) that asks users if they eat steak.

-    * If they respond with "yes", write the following to the page: "Here’s a Steak Sandwich!"
+    * If they respond with "yes", alert the following to the page: "Here’s a Steak Sandwich!"

-    * If they respond with "no", write the following to the page: "Here’s a Tofu Stir-Fry!"
+    * If they respond with "no", alert the following to the page: "Here’s a Tofu Stir-Fry!"

     * Bonus: Ask what the user’s birth year is.
 If they are under 21, alert the following: "No Sake for you!"

-    * Hint: You will need to use `document.write()` from a few slides back.

 - - -